She Went to the Field: Women Soldiers of the Civil War by Bonnie Tsui

 Literature: Books such as The Female Volunteer by Eliza Allen (1851), concerning a woman (Eliza, herself) who ran away from a parental marriage arrangement to be with her chosen lover during the Mexican-American War, Fanny Campbell, The Female Pirate Captain: A Tale of Revolution! by Lieutenant Murray (1845), and the legendary Joan of Arc story enticed some women into realizing that an adventurous life was not out of the question for a woman.
 Fanny Campbell played a large part in influencing Sarah Emma Edmonds to join the Union Army.

 Revenge: Charlotte Hope joined the Virginia Cavalry under the alias of Charlie Hopper in response to her lieutenant fiancée’s death in a raid.
-In A Yankee Maiden, part of Samantha Lee’s reasoning for fighting lay in revenge, the revenge for being disowned by her father for harboring abolitionist beliefs as the sole daughter of the largest plantation in Maryland.
+In A Yankee Tigress, part of Samantha Lee’s reasoning for fighting lay in revenge, the revenge for being disowned by her father for harboring abolitionist beliefs as the sole daughter of the largest plantation in Maryland.

 How did a woman get into the army?